Full Time Employment Contract

 What is a Full Time Employment Contract?

-A Full Time Employment Contract is a contract which is used to formalise your employment arrangement with a full-time employee.
+A Full Time Employment Contract is a contract used to document your employment arrangement with a full-time employee.

-It covers all of the important terms of the agreement, including start date, position and duties, hours of work and remuneration.
+It covers all of the important terms of employment, including start date, position and duties, hours of work and remuneration.

-What does a Full Time Employment Contract include?
+Who is this Full Time Employment Contract for?